Skip to main content

 How to check the code signing certificate on Windows

-2. Select the Digital Signatures tab: It should show a signature by Skymatic GmbH.
+2. Select the Digital Signatures tab: It should show one or more signatures by Skymatic GmbH under Embedded Signatures.

 4. Click on View Certificates.